Coproduced by WSPCF and Reaching Families

 Although library buildings are closed, there are still lots of services you can access whilst you’re at home.
 West Sussex Libraries – Family Corner Facebook group is a new facebook group for families from the library service.

 Compass Card have compiled a web page called Leisure, Learning & Lock-down which provides useful information on things to do whilst coronavirus prevents us moving around freely.
-You can access this here.

 The Government has published a list of online resources that they have had recommended by leading educational experts.